chenghong-cch/parquet-file-merger/README.md

     python parquet_merger.py
     ```

-4. The script will read and merge the Parquet files, print relevant information and statistics, and export the merged DataFrame to a CSV file.
+4. The script will read and merge the Parquet files, print relevant information and statistics, and optionally export the merged DataFrame to a CSV file with an automatically generated filename based on the current date and time.
+Optional features such as displaying summary statistics and printing the number of missing values can be enabled by answering prompts in the console.